sunbeam-labs/sunbeam/Readme.md

 ### Changelog:

+#### v3.1.1 (October 19, 2022)

+ - Upgrade manage-version.sh to work with any version (before or after 3.1) and always keep itself on the latest version

 #### v3.1.0 (October 14, 2022)

  - Upgrade snakemake to v7.15.1, this fixed two issues with running jobs on the cluster